-Wake County school board to vote on $10M in budget cuts
+Wake County school board passes budget with $10M in budget cuts

-Wake County school board to vote on $10M in budget cuts
+Wake County school board passes budget with $10M in budget cuts

-The proposal, introduced by Superintendent Dr. Robert Taylor, is intended to close a budget shortfall.
-District officials say none of the cuts would come from special education after backlash from the community forced Taylor to abandon an initial plan that included eliminating 130 special education teaching positions.
+The proposal introduced by Taylor was intended to close a budget shortfall.
+District officials said none of the cuts would come from special education after backlash from the community forced Taylor to abandon an initial plan that included eliminating 130 special education teaching positions.

-As the board moves toward a vote to finalize next year's budget, parents say they want more specific numbers and details to better understand the effect on schools.
+Before the vote, parents said they wanted more specific numbers and details to better understand the effect on schools.

 "Right now it's been a lot of propositions without a lot of details," said Susan Book, a Wake County Schools parent.